Enhancing Representation in Medical Vision-Language Foundation Models via Multi-Scale Information Extraction Techniques: INTRODUCTION AND RELATED WORK

-As a result, relying solely on global contrastive learning may be inadequate and could potentially limit the performance of the learned foundation models \cite{GLORIA, MGCA}.
-Consequently, some methods have been proposed to address this issue by extracting features at different scales and modalities\cite{GLORIA, MGCA}.
-For example, Gloria \cite{GLORIA} utilizes word-level responses to capture local matching representations.
+As a result, relying solely on single scale learning may limit the performance of the learned foundation models \cite{GLORIA, MGCA}.
+Some methods have been proposed to address this issue by extracting features at different scales\cite{GLORIA, MGCA}.
+For example, Gloria \cite{GLORIA} utilizes word-scale responses to capture local matching representations.
 However, relying solely on individual words may not fully represent a specific region adequately.
-At the instance aspects, ALBEF \cite{ALBEF} considers image-text matching pairs to enhance model performance.
+At the instance scale, ALBEF \cite{ALBEF} considers image-text matching pairs to enhance model performance.
 However, it relies on a large transformer for modal fusion, which raises concerns regarding its applicability in clinical practice.
-At the modality aspects, MAE \cite{MAE} and Bert \cite{BERT} propose to use self-supervised masked training to obtain unique representations of images/text.
+At the modality scale, MAE \cite{MAE} and Bert \cite{BERT} propose to use self-supervised masked training to obtain unique representations of images/text.
 However, they do not consider the multimodal context in medical environments.
 Improved approaches such as MRM \cite{MRM} combine the mechanisms of masking but sacrifice important capabilities like zero-shot learning due to the fusion of modalities, thereby limiting their application in certain scenarios.
 More importantly, to the best of our knowledge, there is currently no method that simultaneously takes into account the aforementioned multi-scale information, potentially overlooking the mutual enhancement relationships among these different scale features.

-In light of these observations, this paper develops a multi-scale and cross-modality feature learning method for multi-modal medical foundation models, taking into consideration four different aspects of information: global and local scale alignment, instance matching, and modality feature learning.
+In light of these observations, this paper develops a multi-scale feature learning framework for radiography-reports medical foundation models, taking into consideration four different scale of information: global-, local-, instance- and modality-scale feature learning.
 The proposed method has been validated on six open-source datasets, covering four clinical tasks, including classification, segmentation, zero-shot classification, and phase grounding.
 The experimental results comprehensively demonstrate the effectiveness of the proposed method in enhancing the performance of medical foundation models.